Topo Athletic Terraventure Fully Reviewed for Quality Review Facts

 in terms of weight, but its upper material seems more durable, rugged and weather-proof, which is hard to accomplish without sacrificing overall weight.
 This makes it a great shoe for longer trail runs and racing as well as sprinting, hills and more technical workouts.

-I tested this shoe indoors a few times and noted no issues with overheating, but did not subject it to extreme heat.
-Where the Terraventure really stood apart for me was in its ability to be breathable yet warm in winter conditions.
-I tested it in zero degrees Fahrenheit, in normal running socks, and had no issues with my usual Raynaud’s (circulatory issues) that are typically triggered by the cold/wind.
+I tested Terraventure indoors a few times and noted no issues with overheating, but did not subject it to extreme heat.
+Where the Terraventure stood apart for me was in its ability to be breathable yet warm in winter conditions.
+I tested it in zero degrees Fahrenheit, in regular running socks, and had no issues with my usual Raynaud’s (circulatory issues) that are typically triggered by the cold/wind.
 The outer material is superior to most of my other shoes.

 “Rugged durability” is one of the selling points by Topo Athletics